SAN FRANCISCO’s BEST ●Attractions●Neighborhoods/Shopping+Restaurants

 Shreve & Co.
 200 Post St./Grant St., 1 blk. from Union Square.
 Opened in 1852, just 4 years after gold was discovered in California, this esteemed jewelry shop is one of San Francisco’s oldest stores.

 Westfield San Francisco Centre 865 Market St./5th St., 2 blks. from Union Square.
 Opened in 1988, this swanky 9-story indoor shopping complex is now the largest urban shopping center west of the Mississippi and is one of the few vertical malls in the U.S. A must-see 4-story spiral escalator--the only one in the U.S.--wends its way up through a sun-lit atrium into the word’s largest Nordstrom.
 The world’s second-largest Bloomingdale’s--the largest is in Manhattan—is here as well as a movie complex, and free balloons and “kiddie cruiser” strollers are available at the information center.
 Standouts in the subterranean food court include Coriander Gourmet Thai and the all-vegan Loving Hut, with choices that include many Chinese items.
-Among the cupola-level collection of restaurants are the outstanding Cupola Pizzeria and the laid-back TAP415, which has great drinks and burgers
+Among the cupola-level collection of restaurants is the laid-back TAP415, which has great drinks and burgers

 Eight Great Breakfast Spots Around Union Square